Coup 53: Controversy

+The press release pointed out that Coup 53's film makers had failed to show them a cut of the film after its completion in 2019 despite several requests, adding that "If they had done so we would have provided them with the evidence that Darbyshire never agreed to be filmed; that the cameraman is misremembering the identity of the official who spoke very openly; that Mossadegh’s grandson is muddling Darbyshire with Sam Falle; and that Granada TV itself shared the Darbyshire interview with The Observer as pre publicity for our programme."

+The press release was followed by a written request to Amirani from End of Empire producers, including renowned executive producer Brian Lapping, urging him to re-edit his film to remove "untrue claims that we were and still are party to a coverup/censorship in a broadcast documentary."

 Denial of Access to Archive and Demand for Changes to Coup 53

 On 14 September 2020, ITV archive, who had inherited the archive of the End of Empire series, refused to extend the use, previously granted, of fourteen minutes of archive footage used in Coup 53.
 The reason given was that the use of the relevant archive material damaged the reputation of Granada TV, the producing entity.
 As a result, Amirani and Murch had to pull their film from distribution after a month to avoid copyright infringement.
-In an email to the 118 partner cinemas Amirani said “I have some sad news.
+In an email to the 118 partner cinemas Amirani said "I have some sad news.
 Due to an archive licensing issue that has been brought to our attention today, we must withdraw the film from all public screenings until the issue is resolved with the copyright holder."